vuetifyjs/vuetify/packages/docs/src/pages/en/introduction/enterprise-support.md

 # Direct support from Vuetify

-Let the experts at Vuetify help you get the most out of your application with a customized support plan from the the team behind the framework.
+Let the experts at Vuetify help you get the most out of your application with a customized support plan from the team behind the framework.

 <enterprise-deck />